dsyer/presos/decks/spring-boot-intro.md

 * Spring Boot provides default configuration files for 3 common logging
 frameworks: logback, log4j and `java.util.logging`
-* Starters (and Samples) use logback with color output
+* Starters (and Samples) use logback with colour output
 * External configuration and classpath influence runtime behavior
 * `LoggingApplicationContextInitializer` sets it all up